absinthe0223/guide/Operating-Model/Holacracy/Holacracy-Terms-and-Definitions.md

 ## Circle
 A Circle is a role that's grown larger and needs to break itself down into sub-Roles, so multiple people can work together to express the Circle’s overall Purpose and Accountabilities.
 So circles act as roles within their parent circles.

-eg. Admissios could be a circle at Learners Guild, with different roles inside of it, but in its parent circle, the GCC, Admissions acts as a role with accountabilities, domain, and purpose.
+eg. Admissions could be a circle at OMAlab with different roles inside of it, but in its parent circle, the GCC, Admissions acts as a role with accountabilities, domain, and purpose.
 And is represented by its Lead Link.

 ## Domain
 Domain basically says that an area cannot be edited or changed by any role/circle that doesn't have domain unless permission is first given by the domain holder.